-This week I am featuring a cocktail that has been a long time coming and usually ranks as a favorite among cocktail enthusiasts.
-Actually, I posted the original recipe for this cocktail last year, but this version is a little more accessible.
-In fact, it includes one of the first homemade ingredients I ever made.
-Once you've whipped up a batch of special syrup, you can finally mix the Drink Of The Week, the delicious Mai Tai.
+This week we are featuring a cocktail that has been a long time coming and usually ranks as a favorite among cocktail enthusiasts.
+Actually, we posted the original recipe for this cocktail last year, but this version is a little more accessible.
+In fact, it includes one of the first homemade ingredients we ever made.
+Once you’ve whipped up a batch of special syrup, you can finally mix the Drink Of The Week, the delicious Mai Tai.

 Trends come and go, and this was certainly the case with the Polynesian tiki craze of the 1950s.
 However, in the current mixolgy movement there is plenty of room for tropical cocktails, and with so many rums and other ingredients available, tiki culture is bigger than ever!
 And why shouldn’t it be?
 Tiki cocktails are among the most complex, most ambitious, and most flavorful concoctions out there.
 Multiple rums in one drink, unusual homemade syrups, fruit juices and exotic garnishes are all part of the game—but with all of these options both old and new, the Mai Tai is still the big kahuna.